Getting Started Integration

 For Demo1 (Sidebar Layout):

-• Copy the HTML structure from metronic-tailwind-html/dist/demo1/index.html
+• Copy the HTML structure from metronic-tailwind-html-demos/dist/demo1/index.html

 • Create templates/demo1/base.html using the main layout structure